k0rdent/docs/docs/admin-backup-and-restore.md

     aws_secret_access_key = EXAMPLE_SECRET_ACCESS_KEY
     EOF
     ```
-    Please fill in the `credentials.txt` with your platform specific credentials.
+    Please fill in the `credentials.txt` with your AWS IAM account's credentials.

-  > Note: Your IAM user must have the appropriate Velero S3 bucket access.
-See the necessary permissions [here](https://github.com/vmware-tanzu/velero-plugin-for-aws?tab=readme-ov-file#option-1-set-permissions-with-an-iam-user).
+    > Note: The IAM user being used in this configuration will require certain permissions for the
+  appropriate Velero S3 bucket access.
+  Review the necessary permissions [here](https://github.com/vmware-tanzu/velero-plugin-for-aws?tab=readme-ov-file#option-1-set-permissions-with-an-iam-user)
+  (reference JSON policy file named `velero-policy.json` -- take care to replace `${BUCKET}` with the
+  correct bucket name).

     Then generate the necessary base64-encoded credentials using:
     ```sh
-    base64 -w0 credentials.txt; echo;
+    base64 -w0 credentials.txt; echo
     ```
     Please use this base64 value in the `creds-and-backup-storage-location.yaml`, namely under the `data.cloud` field.
     ```sh